Corporate and social responsibility

 Renewable energy

-In 2021 we changed our electricity supplier to one which produces energy from 100% renewable sources.
-Depending on the carbon intensity of the time of day, it means our office CO2 emissions can be as little as 31g per kWh of electricity, compared with a UK average of 233g.
-Long-term, we will be considering the feasibility of self-generated renewable energy.
-Solar panels are one possibility we will be investigating in more detail as part of this objective.
+In 2021, we changed our electricity supplier to one which produced energy from 100% renewable sources.
+Depending on the carbon intensity of the time of day, our office CO2 emissions were substantially reduced to as little as 31g per kWh of electricity, compared with a UK average of 233g.

 Recycling

-It may be obvious, but recycling is still an important cornerstone of caring for the environment and we do our best by recycling plastics, tins, paper, cardboard, batteries and ink cartridges, collecting those items here in the office.
+It may be obvious, but recycling is still an important cornerstone of caring for the environment and we do our best by recycling plastics, tins, paper, cardboard, batteries and ink cartridges, collecting those items here in the office before either recycling in kerbside recycling collection, taking to a local recycling point or dispatching them to specialist waste collection companies.

-Being a software company we do end up with outdated computer hardware.
-We collect this and when there is a large enough quantity it is transported to a local waste and recycling centre.
+Being a software company, we do also end up with computer hardware which is outdated, or which is no longer functioning.
+We collect this, and when there is a large enough quantity, it is transported to the local household waste and recycling centre.